jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 #### 3. Meaningfulness

 - **Status**: The "Status" column provides clear, meaningful information about each request's completion.
-However, without specific resolution dates, "Resolved" entries may lack sufficient detail to convey how long issues took to address.
+However, the column provides no insight into means of completion/cancellation.
 - **Type and Channel**: The "Type" and "Channel" columns add meaningful context about the nature and reporting method of each request, helping identify trends in how citizens interact with services.
 For instance, the different channels indicate various ways people access city services, revealing preferences that could inform service improvement.

   **Example**: The "Cancelled" status on request ID 202457115065 could indicate duplication, error, or resolution through other means, but without further detail, its meaning may be unclear.